csctd/profile-website-brownsarahm-1/README.md

 This template is designed for use with the [ml4sts lab]
 <!-- link instructions -->

+## Tips for Updating the Content of this site

 ## To work with this repo offline
 The easiest way to build the website is to use `nox`, which handles all of the environment generation automatically.